Ridzz23/cse15l-lab-reports/LabReport5.md

 From above, it looks like input1 is changing into `{ 3, 2, 2, 1 }` instead of `{ 3, 2, 1, 0 }`.
 This is probably because of the expression `arr[i] = arr[arr.length - i - 1];` in the code.
 When the program reaches the second half of the array, the expression `arr[arr.length - i - 1]` refers to the replaced values of `arr` in the first part of the array.
 Hence, the values 3 and 2 get repeated in the second half of the array.

 To fix the bug, I would have to create another temporary array in which I would store the reversed values.
 This way the original array wouldn't get changed as I traverse the array.
 At the end, I could re-assign the original array's memory address to the temporary array.
-This way I would be able to change the array in place.
+This way I would be able to reverse the array in place.

 Thanks for the help !

 # Part 2 - Reflection

 Overall, this course has been incredibly enlightening.
 Before this, I had never delved so deeply into terminal usage.
-Yet, after nine weeks of predominantly terminal-based work, I've grown to value its tool.
+Yet, after nine weeks of predominantly terminal-based work, I've grown to value this tool.
 One aspect that stood out to me was the process of constructing an autograder.
 Exploring the different ways of building anautograder using bash and java has been quite interesting.